orisai/scheduler/docs/README.md

 ### Locked job event

-Executes when [lock](#locks-and-job-overlapping) for given job is acquired by another process and therefore job does not execute
+Executes when the [lock](#locks-and-job-overlapping) for a given job is acquired by another process and the job does not execute.

 - has [JobInfo and JobResult](#job-info-and-result) available as a parameter